Igor Stravinsky: Ballets for Diaghilev

-The Stravinsky family moved to Lausanne, Switzerland, for the birth of their third child, Soulima, and it was there that Stravinsky began work on a Konzertstück for piano and orchestra depicting the tale of a puppet coming to life.
-After Diaghilev heard the early drafts, he convinced Stravinsky to turn it into a ballet for the 1911 season.
+The Stravinsky family moved to Lausanne for the birth of their third child, a son named Soulima, and it was there that Stravinsky began work on a Konzertstück for piano and orchestra depicting the tale of a puppet coming to life.
+After hearing the early drafts, Diaghilev convinced Stravinsky to turn it into a ballet for the 1911 season.
 The resulting work, Petrushka (under the French spelling Petrouchka), premiered in Paris on 13 June 1911 to equal acclaim as The Firebird, and Stravinsky became established as one of the most advanced young theater composers of his time.